 Vienna Christmas Markets

 Out of all of the cities that I visited, Christmas in Vienna was the most beautiful Christmas markets with a wide selection of both big and small markets with stunning backdrops of beautiful architecture.
-If you only visit one place in Austria for Christmas markets, make it Vienna (plus the city is super beautiful in the winter!), it has some of the best Christmas markets in Europe.
+If you only visit one place in Austria for Christmas markets, make it Vienna (plus the city is super beautiful in the winter!), it has not only some of the best Austrian Christmas markets but Christmas markets in Europe.

 You can even do a Christmas market tour in Vienna!